 Isle of Wight is also home to the biggest Walking Festival in the UK, The Isle of Wight Walking Festival which is held twice a year, Autumn and Spring.
 The festival comprises of many types of walks including speed dating and sing about stroll!

 Sailing events are held throughout the year offering beautiful views of the island.
-It is home to some of the main Sailing events in Britain due to favourable sea waters such as Cowes Week, the World’s leading sailing regatta, with over 1,000 yachts and 8,000 participants.
+It is home to some of the main Sailing events in Britain due to favourable sea waters.
+The world’s leading sailing regatta, Cowes Week, is held in Isle of Wight with over 1,000 yachts and 8,000 participants.

 Isle of Wight Music Festival

 The festival is held once a year since 1968.
 In November 2007, the Isle of Wight Festival attained the award ‘Best Major Festival’ at the UK Festival Awards.
 This is a festival definitely worth visiting for fantastic line ups and exciting festival environment.

 How to get to Isle of Wight

 Getting to Isle of Wight by car

 To get to Isle of Wight by car, you will need to use one of the three routes to cross the Solent.